-Upper School (Y10-11) U Upper School (Y10-11) Uniform Item Notes Suit Suit jacket and trousers / skirt.
+Upper School (Y10-11) Upper School (Y10-11) Uniform Item Notes Suit Suit jacket and trousers / skirt.
 Single colour (matte finish) - dark grey, navy, black or tweed (no contrasting panels / patterns).
 Classic in cut.
-Shirt/Tops/Dresses All garments must be single light colour (matte finish) - white / neutral (white / pale pink / pale blue), plain / fine stripe (no contrasting panels / patterns).
+Shirt/Tops/Dresses All garments must be appropriate to a place of work.
 Cuffs and collar must match the colour of the shirt.
-Long sleeve only.
-Formal style with a stiff collar.
-Classic in cut.
-Blouses are permitted but they must fasten to the neck and this also applies to any tops, dresses or jumpsuits.
+All tops/dresses/jumpsuits must fasten to the neck.
 Jumpers must be smart and worn with a shirt or blouse underneath and suit jacket on top.
-Dresses, skirts or abayas must be loose fitting and to the knee or below.
-Dresses should not be a jersey fabric and should be smart and appropriate.
+Dresses, skirts or abayas / jubbah must be loose fitting and to the knee or below.
+Dresses should not be a jersey fabric and should be smart and appropriate to the workplace.
 Jumpsuits must be loose fitting and fasten to the neck.
-Tie 3 options for each house.
+Tie Three options for each house.
 Available only through the academy.
 Only school ties are permitted.